Being parents, we all want our kids to do well and achieve their goals.

 The book is designed to teach children the importance of positive behavior and how it can impact their own and others’ happiness.

-The central idea of the book is based on the metaphor of a bucket, where every person has an invisible bucket that can be filled with positive thoughts and actions or emptied by negativity.
+The central idea of the book is based on the metaphor of a bucket, where every person has an invisible bucket that can be filled with positive thoughts and actions or empty with negativity.

 With colorful illustrations and simple language, the book provides an engaging and uplifting lesson that can help children develop empathy and positive behavior.